AnBasement/grep-python/README.md

 ## Features

 - **Custom regex engine**: Supports literals, groups `()`, alternation `|`, quantifiers `+` and `?`, character classes `[]`, start `^` and end `$` anchors, and backreferences (`\1`, `\2`, etc.).
+- **Multiple patterns**: Search for multiple patterns at once with `-e` flag or read patterns from a file with `-f` flag.
+Lines match if ANY pattern matches.
 - **Recursive search**: Search directories recursively with `-r` flag.
 - **Multiple file support**: Search one or more files at once.
 - **Standard input support**: Reads from stdin if no files are specified.